telicent-oss/jena-fuseki-kafka/README.md

 2. [High Lag Batching Mode](#high-lag-batching-mode) - For input topics with high lag to increase batch sizes and help catch up sooner.

-While unlikely, it is possible for both these modes to be enabled simultaneously e.g. you have a slow producer that generates large RDF events to Kafka so you may wish to monitor logs on your workload to see which mode, if either, is being enabled and adjust your configuration if needed.
+While unlikely, it is possible for both these modes to be enabled simultaneously e.g. you have high lag against a slow producer that generates large RDF events to Kafka so you may wish to monitor logs on your workload to see which mode, if either, is being enabled and adjust your configuration if needed.
 2.1.0 includes support for [Custom Fuseki Kafka Configuration](#custom-fuseki-kafka-configuration) properties to provide full control over all the batching parameters if the default thresholds and batch sizes do not match your workload.